-- Chan himself is said to have gone missing after his disappearance following the elimination of his gang's key members and the rescue of Natalia, and is never seen again.
+- Chan himself is said to have gone missing after his disappearance following the elimination of his gang's key members and the rescue of Natalia, and is likewise never mentioned again.

-- Whole Plot Reference: As mentioned in the Shout-Out section, an entire level is dedicated to spoofing The Shaw Shank Redemption.
+- Whole-Plot Reference: As mentioned in the Shout-Out section, an entire level is dedicated to spoofing The Shawshank Redemption.

 - Wholesome Crossdresser: Quite a few of Chase's costumes are of women.
 He will even adopt their more feminine poses while undercover.

-- Witness Protection: A big part of the backstory is that Natalia Kowalski was in witness protection, until Chase blew her cover, which is why Chase was kicked out of Lego City.
+- Witness Protection: A big part of the backstory is that Natalia Kowalski was in witness protection until Chase blew her cover, which is why Chase was kicked out of LEGO City.
 She's back in witness protection when he returns, albeit as a paramedic rather than a journalist.